boutroslab/cld/README.md

  	to separate the two steps for example in order to only identify target sites without compiling a clonable library.
- 	Else “cld  --task=end_to_end” which automatically will perform the steps mentioned before after another and present the end-result in a user defined output folder.
+ 	Else “cld  --task=end_to_end” which automatically will perform the steps mentioned before and present the end-result in a user defined output folder.
  	For reasons of manageability for high throughput design, output files are kept as simple and standardised as possible.
 However a genome wide library targeting the human genome quickly spans several GB depending on how strict the parameters